Soil is being lost at a rate of 3-12 pounds per pound of food grown due to the farming practices currently being used.1

 1) Soil is being lost at a rate of:

-- 6 pounds of soil for every pound of food grown using U.S. mechanized chemical agriculture.
+- 6 pounds of soil for every pound of food eaten that is grown using U.S. mechanized chemical agriculture

-- 3-5 pounds of soil for every pound of food grown using U.S. mechanized organic agriculture.
+- 3-5.25 pounds of soil for every pound of food eaten that is grown using U.S. mechanized organic agriculture

-- 12 pounds of soil for every pound of food grown in developing countries, where 90% of the world's people live.
+- 12 pounds of soil for every pound of food eaten in developing countries, where 90% of the world's people live